yaredow/yaredow/README.md

 # Hi 👋 I am Yared!

-I am a full-stack web developer and a passionate learner.
+A full-stack web developer and a passionate learner.

 - 🌐 Visit my [portfolio website](https://yared-dev.vercel.app/) for more information and to get in touch.